-Compared to the rest of the Metropolitan Los Angeles market, the Inglewood region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Inglewood submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 43 listings have been listed, so you'll want to check back regularly for new listings.
-About 2% of the listings in the Inglewood are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 38 listings have come on the market, which means new listings might be going fast.
+You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 5,100 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this market are close to 3 floors.
-Most buildings in this market were built in 1973 and are Class B.
+Even though the median size is 9,550 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this area are around 3 floors.
+Most buildings in this market were built in 1976 and are Class B.